meanie/meanie/README.md

 #### What if I want to use different client architecture?

 The Meanie client app is built on the AngularJS framework.
 If you want to use a different framework, it is recommended you find a different boilerplate, suited for that specific framework.

-#### Why are the common Angular services prefixed with a dollar sign?
-Isn't that bad practice?

-Generally it's not advisable to prefix your own services with a dollar sign, because it might lead to conflicts with internal Angular services.
-However, since Angular 1.x is pretty stable and development on Angular 2.x is well underway, it is unlikely that new internal Angular services will be released which would conflict with Meanie services.
-Moreover, in some cases the same name is used inentionally to overwrite an existing Angular service (e.g. `$log`) in order to improve its functionality.

-By prefixing some of the common Angular services with a dollar sign, it is easier to distinguish them from your own application specific services and you can treat the common services as if they are an extension of the Angular framework.

 ## Issues & feature requests